zfuak/presentation_macro2/notes.md

 # Question
 why do we call $\varepsilon_g$ a transitory shock?
 It is not clear to me.
 Demand shock is transitory while supply shock is permanent?
+Because the CE model is a case of balanced growth model (why?), the assumptions of BQ decomposition hold. (why?).
+How does balance growth model relate to those assumptions?
+1. why is it a balanced model?
+2. why is technology shock a permanent shock?
+3. GNP growth mainly due to transitory shocks.
+The GNP has an important trend reverting component.
+4. The propogation mechanism do not generate